 Two world records were broken during an international athletics meeting held in West Berlin on Friday evening (18 August).

-Two world records were broken during an international athletics meeting held in West Berlin on Friday evening (18 August).
+Background: Two world records were broken during an international athletics meeting held in West Berlin on Friday evening (18 August).
 The meeting was part of the opening ceremony for the World Swimming Championships being held in the city.
 In the women's 400 metres hurdles, Poland's Krystyna Kacperczyk broke the old record when she won in 55.44 seconds.
 It was a performance missed by many in the crowd, and the by cameramen, as few of the stadium lights were switched on during the event.

 SYNOPSIS: The meeting was held in the city's Olympic Stadium built for the 1936 Games.
 In the 1,000 metres, the East German girl, Ulrike Bruns recorded a world best performance in two minutes, 32 seconds.